timmywheels/uptimeee/README.md

 # Uptimeee.com

-This project will periodically check the uptime of any URLs that are defined in `urls.txt` via the HTTP response code.
+This project will periodically check the uptime of any URLs that are defined in `db.json` via the HTTP response code.
+If any none `200` HTTP response is returned, an alert email will be triggered.

 ### Getting started
-Install dependencies by running `pip install -r requirements.txt`
+Install dependencies by running `pip3 install -r requirements.txt`

-Add urls that you'd like to monitor to `urls.txt`

 Create a `.env` file, paste the contents of `.env.example` into it, and fill in the necessary values

+Add sites to `db.json` - see below.

 ### Adding sites to monitor
 This project utilizes a lightweight database called [`tinydb`](https://tinydb.readthedocs.io/en/latest/).
 The schema for each database record is as follows: